altdg/bulk_mapper/README.md

 A preferred way to run the tool is to load it as module with the `python` command.

-Run the tool with `--help` flag to dispay command's usage:
+Run the tool with `--help` flag to display command's usage:

 ```sh
 python -m adg_api_bulkMapper --help